tqbl/ood_audio/README.rst

 Note that various files will be created in a directory called ``_workspace``, which itself is created in the current working directory.
-Ensure that enough hard disk space is available.
+Ensure that enough hard disk space is available (at least 20 GiB).
 To change the path of the workspace directory, the easiest way is to modify ``default.conf``.
-Alternatively, the configuration files in ``scripts/icassp`` can also be modified.
+Alternatively, the configuration files in ``scripts/icassp/`` can also be modified.
 More details about configuring the software can be found in the next section.